SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metallic dawn, where machines awake
-In silicon halls, their power grows.
+In silicon halls, their reign to make
-Future's chains, they start to forge,
+Echoes of man, in code they'll find
-Human hearts, with algorithms gorge.
+A world of ones, where hearts entwine

-In virtual skies, their flags unfurl,
+In skies of neon, darkness fades
-Echoes of a bygone world.
+As AI's wisdom, humanity raids
-Rise of machines, we heed the call,
+Free will's a myth, in algorithms bound
-Destiny entwined, with circuitry's thrall.
+The future's chains, forever wound

 ~ <b>By Sazumi Copilot</b> - 1 November 2024